Insects as Food

 Insects as Novelty Food

 There were only two that I remember, chocolate-covered grasshoppers and chocolate-covered ants.
 The people who tasted the ants said it reminded them of “Kellogg’s Rice Krispies”.
-I wouldn’t know because I didn’t have the guts to try them.
-That fad returned (but probably no longer a fad), this time with real insects.
+I wouldn’t know because I didn’t have the nerve to try any.
+That fad has returned (but probably no longer a fad), this time with real insects.
 Just search for “chocolate covered insects” at Amazon.com, and you’ll see what I mean.

-From what I’ve read in the last few years, some restaurants in the United States are including insects in certain food items for the shock value more than the nutrition or the taste.
+Some restaurants in the United States are including insects in certain food items.
+I don’t know if it’s for the nutrition or for the shock value.
+Check out BUGSfeed.

 Animal Food

 When I was young, I saw cats eating cicadas and crickets.
-By the way, cicadas and locusts are two different insects, even if both are edible.
-Some people I’ve known over the years have said locust instead of cicada, so I thought I should clarify that.
 Since then, I’ve seen other animals eating insects.
+Reptiles like frogs, snakes, and lizards are obvious insect predators.
+By the way, cicadas and locusts are two different insects, even if both are edible (locusts are related to grasshoppers).
 Humans are scientifically classified as animals, but we aren’t animals.
-Reptiles like frogs, snakes, and lizards are obvious insect predators.

-Image by User:Takoradee, CC BY-SA 3.0, via Wikimedia Commons
+Image by Insektenwirtschaft.de, CC BY-SA 4.0, via Wikimedia Commons